 Make certain to secure the deer antlers with appropriate fasteners such as anchor or toggle bolts to ensure their weight doesn't pull them from the wall.

 Hanging mount: Secure heavy-duty anchor hooks into the beams of your ceiling and hang loose antlers from ropes or thick strips of leather.
 Just verify the hooks and knots are secure.

 When you're tight on space or not too keen on knickknacks, you can still display shed antlers while making them useful.

 Coat rack: Secure a smaller antler shed with a handful of tines to the wall near your entrance door using a secure eyelet hook into a stud and zip tie or twine method.
 This makes for one of the most interesting coat racks your guests might come across.

 Curtain tiebacks: Mount small two- to five-tine sheds on the left and right of a window to make custom curtain tiebacks.
 Drill directly through the pedicle of each antler and use long screws or toggle bolts to secure them to the wall.

-Chandelier: Easier than it sounds, use a collection of deer antlers or elk antlers to make a one-of-a-kind chandelier.
+Chandelier: Easier than it sounds, use a collection of deer antlers to make a one-of-a-kind chandelier.